Emission standards in India: Motor vehicles

 Comparison between European, US, and Bharat stage (Indian) emission standards for petrol passenger cars.

 Comparison between European, US, and Bharat stage (Indian) emission standards for diesel passenger cars.
 The sizes of the green circles represent the limits for particulate matter.

-To regulate the pollution emitted by cars and two-wheelers, the Government of India has placed forth regulations known as Bharat Stage Emission Standards (BSES).
+The Government of India has placed forth Bharat stage regulations to regulate the pollution emitted by cars and two-wheelers.
 The Central Government has mandated that every vehicle manufacturer, both two-wheels and four-wheels, ought to manufacture, sell and register solely BS6 (BSVI) vehicles from 1 April 2020.

 Both BSIV and BSVI area unit emission norms that set the most permissible levels for pollutants emitting from an automotive or a two-wheeler exhaust.
 Compared to the BS4, BS6 emission standards area unit stricter, whereas makers use this variation to update their vehicles with new options and safety standards, the largest or the numerous modification comes within the type of stricter permissible emission norms.

 The below table offers Associate in Nursing insight into the modification within the permissible emission levels of BS6 vehicles compared to BS4 vehicles: